You might be reading this article because you want to bring home a Labrador or you want to know more about your Labrador.

 Mixed breeds or mongrels live longer than pure breeds.
-The genetic diversity in a mixed breeds keeps them genetically healthy and tend to live longer than Pure breeds.
+The genetic diversity in mixed breeds keeps them genetically healthy and tend to live longer than pure breeds.
 As a Labrador retriever belongs to the pure breed category this is another limiting factor.

 2. Post-birth factors

-Out of all Pre-birth and Post-birth factors, you need to know regarding the important factors that will have a significant impact on your labrador lifespan.
+Out of all Pre-birth and Post-birth factors, you need to know regarding the important factors that can have a significant impact on your Labrador lifespan.

-I have seen many labs that look chubby and cute, but are they at good health?
-Excess feeding leads to obesity in labradors which is a major problem.
+I have seen many labs that look chubby and cute, but are they in good health?
+No. Excess feeding leads to obesity in labradors which is a major common problem.
 Labradors are more prone to obesity because of their burning appetite.
 Obesity makes the way for other serious health risks.

 A Labrador with the right quality and right quantity of nutrition and a slim waistline will increase the lab’s average lifespan.

 Labradors are high-energy breeds that require a lot of exercises.
 Lack of proper exercise and sedentary lifestyle in labradors causes various health problems and curtails its lifespan.

 Exercise is very important to manage its weight and high energy.
 Many studies indicate that stress due to boredom and lack of exercise will have a significant impact on your Labrador lifespan.
 For more understanding check out our article on how much exercise does a labrador need

 How long do yellow labs live?

 Since i have raised yellow labs, i come across this question from many people.
 What is a yellow lab life expectancy?
 I tell them that a yellow lab lives for 10- 14 years approximately.
 Then other questions come into place like, What about chocolate lab lifespan? and black lab lifespan.